gxchain/docs/docs/advanced/mul_sign.md

 # Multi-signature tutorial

-GXChain supports multiple signatures, this tutorial explains how to use multi-signature transfer on GXChain
+GXChain supports multi-signature verification and this tutorial will explain how to use multi-signature for transfer transactions on GXChain.

 ## Set up a multi-signed account